Nets suspend Kyrie Irving for at least 5 games without pay

 Silver added that he will be meeting with Irving in person within the next week.

-His comments and Irving’s reluctance to apologize came hours before the FBI said it had received credible information about a “broad” threat to synagogues in New Jersey, Irving’s home state.

 It’s the second straight season that the Nets have sent Irving away from the team.
 Last year it was when he refused to be vaccinated against COVID-19, making him ineligible to play home games.
-They eventually brought him back to play road games in December.
+They didn’t want him to be a part-time player, though eventually brought him back to play road games in December.

 Irving posted the since-deleted link late last week, then defiantly defended his right to do so after the Nets’ home loss to Indiana on Saturday.
 The team had him not speak to reporters after their two games this week, hoping to avoid further upsetting fans, but the time away didn’t change Irving’s stance.